idaholab/virtual_test_bed/doc/content/msfr/griffin_pgh_results.md

 This comes as a result of the limitation in the zero-equation turbulence model, which assumes a constant mixing length in the bulk region.

 Pronghorn's total simulation time is 4 minutes using 4 cores.
-Nek 5000 total simulation time using 128 cores is 12.5 hs.

 ## Results for Reynolds number 1,000,000